 Permanent buildings for the Visual Arts Center were dedicated in February 1970.
 The dedication finally enabled the gallery (renamed the Main Gallery) to be located within Visual Arts, where it remains today.
 The inaugural exhibition in this new 2,500 square-foot space was entitled India: Arts of the People—Tribal, Village, Town.
 With Frankel as director, the gallery became known for elegantly designed exhibitions such as: Paint by Molly (1971), Lenore Tawney (1975), Beatrice Wood Retrospective (1983), The House That Art Built (1983), and Betye Saar’s Resurrection: Site Installations 1977-1987 (1988).

 Several of Frankel’s exhibitions were also historically significant.
 At her 1970 solo show at Cal State Fullerton, feminist artist Judy Chicago proclaimed her independence with a banner reading: "Judy Gerowitz hereby divests herself of all names imposed upon her through male social dominance and freely chooses her own name: Judy Chicago."
 An ad with the same message later appeared in Artforum magazine.
-Chicago also staged the performance work Three Atmospheres on campus in conjunction with her CSUF exhibition (Jerry Samuelson later discussed the impact of this work, and the career of Dextra Frankel, in a 2008 article in the Daily Titan).
+Chicago also staged the performance work Three Atmospheres on campus in conjunction with her CSUF exhibition.
 Frankel also presented a survey exhibition of the work of hard-edged minimalist painter John McLaughlin, the only one of its kind during his lifetime.

 In 1993 the gallery was remodeled based on a plan Frankel had developed several years before her retirement in 1991.
 The remodel created a new, more visible entrance to the gallery, added a stand-alone climate control system, and installed a new lighting grid and ceiling.
 Prior to the remodel, visitors to the gallery entered through double doors located just inside the Art Department office.